Discrete Empirical Interpolation and unfitted mesh FEMs: application in PDE-constrained optimization: Acknowledgments

 \section{Acknowledgments}

-This project has received funding from the Hellenic Foundation for Research and Innovation (HFRI) and the General Secretariat for Research and Technology (GSRT), under grant agreement No[1115] (PI: E. Karatzas), and the support of the National Infrastructures for Research and Technology S.A.
+This project has received funding from the Hellenic Foundation for Research and Innovation (HFRI) and the General Secretariat for Research and Technology (GSRT), under grant agreement No[1115] (PI: E. Karatzas), the ”First Call for H.F.R.I.
+Research Projects to support Faculty members and Researchers and the procurement of high-cost research equipment” grant 3270 and the support of the National Infrastructures for Research and Technology S.A.
 (GRNET S.A.) in the National HPC facility - ARIS - under project ID pa190902.